Dust Limit

 The minimum output value a node or miner relays because smaller outputs cost more to spend than they are worth.

-The dust limit is a policy threshold.
-Outputs below this value are usually nonstandard because spending them would require more in fees than their value, creating uneconomic UTXOs.
+The dust limit is a relay or wallet policy threshold for uneconomic outputs.
+Outputs below this value are usually nonstandard because spending them would require more in fees than their value, creating UTXOs that burden wallets and nodes.

 - Exact thresholds vary by chain and policy rules